Olympic quota allocation system: Snowboarding

 Snowboarding has a similar quota program to freestyle skiing, with 26 spots available per country.
 For the 2018 Winter Olympics the only country to fill all of its quota spots was the United States.

 Bobsleigh

-For the 2018 Winter Olympics, a maximum of 170 athletes could compete, and a maximum of three teams per event, with the host nation allotted at least one space.
+In the 2018 Winter Olympics, a maximum of 170 athletes could compete, and a maximum of three teams per event, with the host nation allotted at least one space.